avalentino/fmtcheck/README.rst

-    the end of a source code line, presence of tabs, conformity to the ASCII encoding, maximum line length, presence of an End Of Line (EOL) character before the End Of File (EOF), presence of a copyright statement is source files, file permissions (source files shall not be executables), formatting according clang-format standards.
+    the end of a source code line, presence of tabs, conformity to the ASCII encoding, maximum line length, presence of an End Of Line (EOL) character before the End Of File (EOF), presence of a copyright statement is source files, file permissions (source files shall not be executable), formatting according clang-format standards.
     By default the tool prints how many files fail the check, for each of the selected checks.

     positional arguments:
-      PATH                  root of the source tree to scan (default: None)
+      PATH                  root of the source tree to scan

     optional arguments:
       -h, --help            show this help message and exit